backdaniel/website/README.md

 # Home

 Welcome to my personal website!
 It is designed to be simple, using Markdown.
-It's a space for keeping my random files, utility scripts, and interesting posts, but also some [very important information](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+It's a space for keeping random files, utility scripts, and interesting posts, but also some [very important information](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 This is the index page.

 ## Content
 - [Home]()